Why Are My Hydrangea Leaves Turning White? (7 Solutions)

 Hydrangeas need certain nutrients to grow.

-The leaves can turn white or yellow if your plant is not getting enough of these nutrients.
+The leaves can turn white if your plant is not getting enough of these nutrients.

 The most common nutrient deficiency in hydrangeas is iron.